FREQUENTLY ASKED QUESTIONS

 Zócalo AiR welcomes emerging to established regional and national individual artists & collaborations who have a strong interest in developing or deepening a community-based creative practice.

-- Be a U.S. based artist or artist collaboration (We are unable to sponsor visas for international artists at this time.)
+- Be a U.S. based artist or artist collaboration;

 - Be able to pass a criminal background screening in compliance with Zócalo Apartments housing guidelines;

 - Be fully committed and available to live in the provided housing throughout the duration of the residency term.